 On the other hand, agriculture remains fundamental for Nicaragua from both a macroeconomic view and a social view.
 It is one of the largest sectors of the Nicaraguan economy (19 percent of Gross Domestic Product); it remains the single biggest employer with around 30 percent of the labor force, and generates 20 percent of exports.
+Including processed foods, like meat and sugar, agriculture then accounts for around 40 percent of total exports.
+Nicaragua's agriculture sector is particularly vulnerable to external shocks and natural disasters.
+Despite these vulnerabilities, the sector was Nicaragua's second-largest contributor to overall growth behind manufacturing.
 However, today's forces for agricultural growth are not sustainable thus adding pressure on other natural resources, such as land, forests, and water.
 Agricultural productivity has been stagnating; the use of improved technologies in agriculture production is still limited and Nicaragua still faces a large gap in terms of the quality of its infrastructure and logistics services that raise costs for its agricultural producers.
-The agricultural frontier, where most of the poor forest dependent peoples and communities live, has been the main interface between forest and agricultural economic activities and would be one of the main target areas in any future REDD+ initiative that Nicaragua is intended to put in place.